MarcellGranat/whiteshield/README.md

     ├── 04-sbert.py
     ├── 05-bert_matching.R

+We used Bert model to sort the jobs into ISCO categories...

     ├── 07-bert-skills.R
     ├── 07-best-skills.py

-We used Bert model to sort the jobs into ISCO categories.
+... and to identify the skills

     ├── 08-distance.R